 - Portable Light

-Remove Kohler Kitchen Faucet Plug Button
+Step #2: Remove Faucet Plug Button

 The plug button is a small oval button in the back of the faucet handle.
-With the handle in the up-position, pull the button out.
+With the handle in the up position, pull the button out.
 If it isn’t easily removed, place the tip of a small screwdriver underneath the faucet handle skirt, which is directly behind the plug button, and push out.
 Remove the button with a thin prying device (or your fingernail).

-Remove Faucet Handle and Bonnet
+Step #3: Remove Faucet Handle and Bonnet

-Remove Kohler Kitchen Faucet Hub Assembly
+Step #4: Remove Faucet Hub Assembly

 The Diverter is a small circular assembly located in the back of the faucet.
-If you are unable to pull it out with your fingers, remove it with the needle-nose pliers.
+If you are unable to pull it out with your fingers, remove it with needle-nose pliers.
 Push the new Diverter, fins pointing out, into place with your fingers.

-Replace Faucet Control Valve Cartridge
+Step #6: Replace Faucet Control Valve Cartridge

 Wipe out the faucet body and install the new valve cartridge, being sure it is properly oriented.
 To do this, align the dowels on the bottom of the valve cartridge with the holes in the faucet body.
-When the valve cartridge is in position, screw on the hex cover.
-Securely tighten it with the crescent wrench.
+When the valve cartridge is in position, screw on the cover.
+Securely tighten it with the wrench.

-Replace Faucet Seals
+Step #7: Replace Faucet Seals

 Remove the two o-rings and two bearings, which are located at the top and bottom of the faucet body.
 Wipe down the entire outer surface of the faucet body to remove loose debris before replacing o-rings and bearings.
 Apply the silicon lubricant that was provided with the Kohler replacement parts to the o-rings.
 Replace the o-rings and the bearings in the order they were removed.

-Replace Faucet Hub Assembly
+Step #8: Replace Faucet Hub Assembly

 With the o-rings lubricated, the hub assembly should easily slide back into place.

-Replace Faucet Bonnet and Handle
+Step #9: Replace Faucet Bonnet and Handle

 Screw the bonnet back into place.
 Then, put the handle back on, tightening the set screw and replacing the plug button.

-Tighten Bracket Under the Sink
+Step #10: Tighten Bracket Under the Sink